University of Maryland - Baltimore - School of Nursing

 Other benefits or opportunities

-Work-study may be available; paid internships may be available.
+Work-study may be available.
 Students may also obtain student nurse internships at the University of Maryland Medical Center once eligible.

 Annual cost of living (estimated)